emcf/engshell/README.md

 - Add the HLVM directory to your PATH environment variable to access it from anywhere.

 ## Notes:
-- `--cognitive` allows LLM queries from within the code execution.
+- `--llm` allows LLM queries from within the code execution.
-- `--debug` allows LLM to debug its own code if it fails.
+- `--debug` allows HVLM to debug its own code if it fails.
 - `--showcode` shows the code being executed.
+- `forget` resets HVLM's memory
 - Errors due to missing pip installs will not be auto-debugged due to secutity risk.
 You must debug these yourself.
 - Innapropriate requests are designed to be denied via prompting.